Monday, June 18, 2018

 Arnold does Hamlet?
 Stallone as the Terminator??
 I feel that clever touches like these alone, keeps "LAH" off of the shit list.

-The film is far from perfect- we never really know the rules for using Houdini's magic movie ticket, that cartoon cat belonged on the cutting room floor and the action scenes, while serviceable, needed more pop(we should have seen that helicopter blown up onscreen).
+The film is far from perfect- we never really know the rules for using Houdini's magic movie ticket, that cartoon cat belonged on the cutting room floor and the action scenes, while serviceable, needed more pop(we should have seen that helicopter blow up onscreen).
 Otherwise, there's a lot to like here.
 McTiernan nicely captures the quiet joy of being a young movie buff, a position that I'm sure more than a few of my readers can relate to.
 We'd rather be in a darkened screening room than just about anywhere else, and "Hero" is really a love letter to cinema(there's even a highfalutin nod to 1957's "The Seventh Seal").
-Arnold's demise as a screen force was inevitable, and as he piled up losers like "Jingle All the Way", "End of Days" and "The 6th Day" in the later years, he must have been praying for a project as good as "Last Action Hero".
+Arnold's demise as a screen force was inevitable, and as he piled up losers like "Jingle All the Way", "End of Days", and "The 6th Day" in the later years, he must have been praying for a project as good as "Last Action Hero".
 Jack Slater, and his humorously limited wardrobe, isn't his greatest creation, but he stands head and shoulders above at least 50% of the big guy's filmography.
 Now hop into the backseat of his Caddy and help him comb L.A.(and NY) for colorful baddies.
 You always know where to find him.

 Saturday, June 9, 2018